shikokuchuo/mirai/README.md

-thus handling many more tasks than available processes, no storage on the file system, support for otherwise non-exportable reference objects, an event-driven promises implementation, and a built-in asynchronous parallel map.
+thus handling many more tasks than available processes, no storage on the file system, support for otherwise non-exportable reference objects, an event-driven promises implementation, and a built-in asynchronous parallel map. <br /><br />

 ### Quick Start

 Use `mirai()` to evaluate an expression asynchronously in a separate, clean R process.

-The following expression mimics an expensive calculation that eventually returns a random value.
+The following mimics an expensive calculation that eventually returns a random value.

 ``` r
 library(mirai)